One of the most impressive pieces of commercially available technology to take off in the last decade is the drone, also known as the quadcopter.

 Drone flying is impressive to most people because it’s just intrinsically cool.
 Many people are intrinsically impressed with aviation and getting great views of locations.
 The fact that you have a toy in your backpack that you can launch from most locations, fly around with ease, and get great videos impresses a lot of people.

 Additionally, drones are fun as hell to fly, you can get some legitimately awesome photos and videos to share without too much practice, and the technology is fairly new, so not many people own them.
 It is the coolest new hobby that you probably don’t do.
 And surprisingly, a very good drone costs under $500.

 I first saw a drone used on a trip overseas to the Philippines, where I watched a Taiwanese man fly a drone around one of the many beaches I had visited during my stay.
 He showed me his footage afterward.
 I was very impressed by the views of the landscape that he was able to capture.
 Since then, I bought one for a family member as a Christmas gift, used it a handful of times, and I eventually decided to buy one for myself.

-I personally live a fairly minimalist lifestyle.
-Most of my possessions support my hobbies.
+I don’t live an entirely minimalist lifestyle, but I’m closer to it than most people.
+Almost all of my possessions support my hobbies; almost everything else has been thrown in the trash.
 I mostly own shooting, lifting, hiking, and survival gear, countless books, a TV, a few devices, and now a drone.
 I got rid of almost everything I didn’t need a while ago.
 Of what I still own, I could go without the vast majority of them and still be almost as happy as I would be with them.

 Without further ado, let’s discuss the reasons you should consider getting a drone.